 He explained that the indirect influence of customer service is critical, since customer conversation insights inform the rest of the company.
 It’s like the product team is the car’s engine, and the customer success team is the gas.

-Why Is Voice of the Customer Important to Customer Retention?
+Why the Voice of the Customer is Important to Customer Retention

 Voice of the customer is critical to customer retention because customer success is a team sport.
 Building a customer success team is an important piece of the puzzle, but it's just one piece of the solution to improving customer retention and helping them see value from your products or service.

 Without the voice of the customer, your organization's product team doesn't have a starting point from which to change and improve things.
-From the team's perspective, they could be building a product or software that's too hard-to-use -- or doesn't solve the problems customers are trying to solve.
+From the team's perspective, they could be building a product or software that's too hard-to-use — or doesn't solve the problems your customers are trying to solve.

-By sharing detailed feedback on the types of questions customers ask the customer success team once they begin onboarding with the new product or service, the customer success team can enable the product team to make updates and changes that provide solutions before the customer grows frustrated -- and prevents them from churning.
+By sharing detailed feedback on the types of questions customers ask the customer success team once they begin onboarding with the new product or service, Customer Success can enable Product to make updates and changes that provide solutions before the customer grows frustrated — and prevents them from churning.

 Marketing teams are tasked with creating compelling content and campaigns that work leads through the funnel to generate marketing-qualified leads (MQLs) for the sales team.
 And sometimes the message might not match the end result when a lead has converted into a customer and starts using the product they saw ads or read blog posts about.

-VoC can be used by the marketing team to create content for them -- which, in turn, helps customers succeed, and incentivizes them to become brand evangelists and refer friends.
+VoC can be used by Marketing to create content for them — which, in turn, helps customers succeed, and incentivizes them to become brand evangelists and refer friends.

-The sales team should use feedback shared by the customer success team to help inform the sales incentive plan.
+Sales should use feedback shared by the Customer Success team to help inform the sales incentive plan.
 For example, if customers are more successful and see more value from using two products or services in tandem, salespeople should be incentivized to upsell customers on those benefits so CSMs can help them derive more value further down the line.

 And last, but certainly not least, the VoC is critical to the customer success team itself.